ckinley360/StockPriceAndPopulationAge/README.md

 `Pearson's population correlation coefficient (p): 0.83`

 A population correlation coefficient of **0.83** tells us that there is, in fact, a fairly strong positive linear relationship between the middle-aged population and stock prices.
 When the middle-aged population increases, stock prices tend to also increase.
-With the population correlation coefficient computed, we can compute the population coefficient of determination:
+With the population correlation coefficient computed, we can then compute the population coefficient of determination:

 `Population coefficient of determination (p^2): p^2 = (0.83)^2 = 0.689`